Silk (brand)

 Silk is an American brand of dairy-substitute products (including soy milk, soy yogurt, almond milk, almond yogurt, cashew milk, coconut milk, oat milk, and other dairy-alternative products) currently owned by Danone after it purchased WhiteWave Foods in 2016.

 History

 Whitewave Foods was founded in Boulder, Colorado, in 1977 by Steve Demos, initially focusing on soy and tofu products.
-The first product was introduced in March 1996 by WhiteWave, Inc. at the Natural Foods Expo in Anaheim, California.
-In the years that followed, Silk became a successful, worldwide, organic food brand.

 In 2002 WhiteWave, Inc was sold to Dean Foods for over $300 million.
-The company's sales grew to $350 million in annual revenues by 2005.
-As the business grew, Silk became the largest purchaser of organic, Non GMO soybeans in North America.
 According to Silk's web site in August 2009, all its soy beans are sourced from North America including organic and non-GMO soybeans.

 In January 2010, the company introduced Silk Pure Almond, an almond milk, and its first non-soy-based product.

 In 2013, WhiteWave Foods separated from Dean Foods, and became an independent, publicly traded company.

 Silk has been a five-year recipient of the Green Power Leadership Award from the U.S. Department of Energy and the Environmental Protection Agency.
-Silk has been a supporter of Farm Aid since 2002.
-Silk is a member of the Soyfoods Association of North America (SANA), which provides information about the health benefits and nutritional advantages of soy consumption.